Bristol-SiD-Development/scripts/pylcio/README.md

 export PYTHONPATH=$LCIO/src/python:$PYTHONPATH
 ```

-Because of the total insanity of some of what the pyLCIO methods return they are wrapped up in utility functions given in pylciohelperfunctions module
+Because of the insanity of some of what the pyLCIO methods return they are wrapped up in utility functions given in pylciohelperfunctions module

-The scripts with names like pylcio-plot-masses.py and pylcio-plot-thetas.py do roughly what you'd expect
+The scripts with names like pylcio-print-masses.py and do roughly what you'd expect

 Note that when it starts up pylcio prints a message about loading root dictionaries to the stdout (not the stderr!) so anytime you pipe the stdout of a script that imports these modules you should do so through the tail command: